 Here is a link to the vacation planning section of the GKTW website.
 It will give you more information about your arrival and stay at Give Kids the World.
 Our family especially enjoyed the pre-arrival videos.

-If you want even more advance information, you can download a PDF of The Village Guide, which every family receives as a spiral-bound book in the orientation meeting.
+If you want even more advance information, you can download a PDF of The Village Guide, which every family receives in the orientation meeting.

 Give Kids the World hosts special events every day and reviewing the schedule before our trip helped us plan our theme park visits around our top priority events at Give Kids the World.